Snag up to 50% off designer styles at Nordstrom’s Cyber Monday sale | CNN Underscored

 Theragun Elite Percussive Therapy Massager ($299, originally $399; nordstrom.com)

-The whole line of Theraguns at Nordstrom are on sale for Black Friday.
+The whole line of Theraguns at Nordstrom are on sale for Cyber Monday.
 You can get this powerful Elite model for $100 off, the miniature Theragun Mini for $25 off, the impressive and extremely powerful Theragun Pro for $200 off and the Theragun Prime, which comes with loads of alternative massage heads, for $50 off.
 Read our review of Theragun here.

 Five Two by Food52 5-Pack Silicone Utensils ($33.90, originally $49; nordstrom.com)